reinvantveer/reinvantveer.github.io/_posts/2016-10-13-linked-data-utrecht-js.md

 # Keep you here for several weeks
 So... we're going to do linked data by example.
 With a twist.
 Serverless.
 <aside class="notes" markdown="1">
 - So, I'm not going to do a talk where I explain all this stuff.
-It's dreary.
-- Most of it is interesting, some verbose, some misguided.
+- Why not: it's a 'framework' - http, vocab/onto, graph analysis;
+- it supports varying use cases, from taxonomies to product SEO
 - So real catch of this talk: no 'classical' impression.
 It's what I like about the SW
-- We're making our own social network.
+- We're making our own social network, with some network analysis.
-- Its USP: tell in what circle of acquaintances you participate
 </aside>
 </section>